What is your approach to mitigating communicable diseases?

 #

 First, go to the Register page to view the schedule and decide exactly which week and program you wish to register for.
-You will then need to read and confirm that you have read our Registration Waiver.
-At that point you may proceed to our registration website, managed by CircuiTree.
+Then, once registration is open, follow instructions on that page to proceed via our online registration system (CircuiTree).

 I registered last year.
 How much info do you have on file?